comorment/containers/README.md

 The goal of the [CoMorMent](https://www.comorment.uio.no) containers repository at <https://github.com/comorment/containers> is to distribute tools for GWAS and post-GWAS analysis in CoMorMent project ([comorment.eu](https://comorment.eu)).

-Most of these tools are packaged into singularity containers (<https://sylabs.io/singularity/>) and shared in [singularity](https://github.com/comorment/containers/tree/main/singularity) folder of this repository.
+Most of these tools are packaged into singularity containers (<https://sylabs.io/singularity/>) and shared in the [singularity](https://github.com/comorment/containers/tree/main/singularity) folder of this repository.
 You can download individual containers using github's ``Download`` button, or clone the entire repository from command line as described in the [Getting started](#getting-started) section below).

-Most of the tools require additional reference data, provided in the [reference](https://github.com/comorment/containers/tree/main/reference) folder of this repository.
+Most of the tools require additional [reference](reference) data, provided in the [reference](https://github.com/comorment/containers/tree/main/reference) folder of this repository.
 Certain reference data can not be made publicly available, in which case we provide access instructions in a separate GitHub repository:
 <https://github.com/comorment/reference>.
 This repository is private - please approach your contact within CoMorMent project to enable your access.

-Description of containers and usage instructions are provided in the [docs](https://github.com/comorment/containers/tree/main/docs) folder.
+Description of containers and usage instructions are provided in the [docs](docs) folder.

-More extensive use cases of containers, focusing on real data analysis, are provided in the [usecases](https://github.com/comorment/containers/tree/main/usecases) folder.
+More extensive use cases of containers, focusing on real data analysis, are provided in the [usecases](usecases) folder.

 The history of changes is available in the [CHANGELOG.md](https://github.com/comorment/containers/blob/main/CHANGELOG.md) file.